rlivingsus/misc/AllBooks.md

 - Saulter, Stephanie: EVOLUTION 1)Gemsigns
 - Scalzi, John: Kaiju preservation society; Lock In
 - Scharre, Paul: Army of None
+- Schlender, Brent and Rick Tetzeli: Becoming Steve Jobs: The Evolution of a Reckless Upstart into a Visionary Leader
 - Schreier, Jason: Blood, Sweat, and Pixels
+- Schroeder, Alice: The Snowball: Warren Buffett and the Business of Life
 - Schulz, Kathryn: Being Wrong
 - Schwab, VE: Vicious; A DARKER SHADE OF MAGIC; The Invisible Life of Addie Larue; Gallant
 - Schwarcz, Joe: Radar, Hula Hoops< and Playful Pigs